 About our Guest

 Teacher for 13 years, currently in the US, previously in Germany.
-Co-author of Integrating Technology: a Holistic Framework for Schools, co-founder of Intechgrate, and co-host of edYou podcast.
+Co-author of Integrating Technology: a Holistic Framework for Schools, and co-founder of LittleKeyLearning.

 From Scotland in the UK, husband is American.
 Started teaching there.
 I don’t have any special tech qualifications, I studied classical music, and taught primary.
 Taught early years, and then jumped up to grade 5 at BIS, next year, moved into tech integration.
 Real leap for me, because I didn’t have any credentials or experience.